 With an ever-growing percentage of web searches occurring on mobile devices, it’s not in your best business interest to design a website that looks great on desktop… but is choppy or illegible on mobile.

-One of the reasons we recommend Squarespace as a web-hosting platform is that all of their site templates are mobile-friendly by default.
+One of the reasons we recommend Squarespace as a website building platform is that all of their site templates are mobile-friendly by default.
 This can save you plenty of time and $$ hiring a web developer to make your site mobile responsive after-the-fact.

 If you don’t upload a custom favicon, your site will use a default icon—for example, sites built on Squarespace will use this default cube icon.
 (Recognize it?)